Veterinary Care Assistant

 - A number of service-specific internships and residency opportunities encourage career progression following internship

-Candidates must be Members of the Royal College of Veterinary Surgeons (RCVS) and the following skills and experience are desirable: - Surgical experience in dogs and cats - Completion of 1 year in primary care veterinary practice in the UK - For applicants for whom English is not their first language, a score of 7.5 in IELTS (with no element under 7), or a score of 100 in TOEFL (with no element less than 24).
+Candidates must be Members of the Royal College of Veterinary Surgeons (RCVS) and the following skills and experience are desirable: - Surgical experience in dogs and cats - At least one years experience in a UK-based small animal primary care practice where you have gained knowledge of UK veterinary regulations and practices - For applicants for whom English is not their first language, a score of 7.5 in IELTS (with no element under 7), or a score of 100 in TOEFL (with no element less than 24).

 For further benefits and details on the Internship: https://www.vet.cam.ac.uk/study/cts/jcts1/smallanimal